anjjriit/view-maker/README.md

 ViewMaker creates an artisan command that lets you quickly scaffold views for create, show, edit, and index, based on your input.

-ViewMaker is for use with the Laravel PHP framework.
+ViewMaker is for use with the Laravel PHP framework (5.2 and up).
 It's a plugin for the artisan command line tool that ships with Laravel.

 If you had a model named Widget, and you had a REST controller, you would want correspoing views for the controller methods.